 Reaching Dental Production Goals Each Month

 Count the number of days your dentist is working.
 Take one month at a time.
-This is why one month might be different from another.
 If your dentist is off for one week in a month, those aren’t production days.
-Some months, you will need to schedule differently to keep production consistent.

 Step 2: Tracking Treatment Presented vs Treatment Scheduled

 You can only schedule treatment presented.
 Scheduling close to 100% of the treatment presented is optimum.
 But you’ve got to know what you are working with.
 That is why I recommend tracking treatment presented vs. treatment scheduled.
 Having something to work with is the first step.

 Print a daily schedule.
 This will be a great place to jot down notes you can later convert into a spreadsheet.
 Print a schedule of all patients scheduled, including hygiene.
 When treatment is presented, you can make a note right on your schedule under that patient’s name.
 It could be something as “P=$1218.00.”.
 (Which would just stand for “Presented”.
 Then next to it you could write “S=$1218.00” (This would stand for “Scheduled”)